 6.2 Child Protection Policy

-(Article 3.2.8, and Attachment C2) EA Member Protection Policy
+(Article 3.2.8, and Attachment C3) EA Member Protection Policy and EA Child Safety Commitment Statement

 Every person and organisation bound by this policy must always place the safety and welfare of children above all other considerations.
-As a requirement of EA’s Member Protection Policy, EA requires a Member Protection Declaration to be signed by any person undertaking work (paid or voluntary) that involves direct and unsupervised contact with people under the age of 18 years.
+(As a requirement of EA’s Member Protection Policy, EA requires a Member Protection Declaration to be signed by any person undertaking work (paid or voluntary) that involves direct and unsupervised contact with people under the age of 18 years).

-Each State has differing requirements for Working With Children, which are described in the Member Protection Policy.
+Each State has differing requirements for Working With Children, which are described in the Member Protection Policy attachment C3.

 6.3 Abuse